-Pirates Bay, CA (PBC) Research scientists at High Science Institute of Technology reported today in the Journal of Irreproducible Science that they have discovered a new, small alcohol molecule called Unfastenol that may hold the clue to why women’s clothing falls off after drinking tequila.
+Pirates Bay, CA (PBC) Research scientists at the High Science Institute of Technology reported today that they have discovered a new, small alcohol molecule they call Unfastenol that may hold the clue to why women’s clothing falls off after drinking tequila.
+The article appears in the most recent issue of the Journal of Irreproducible Science.

 Drinking Tequila is Different from Other Liquors

 Ever since the Spanish Conquistadors first encountered the sweet pulque from the agave plant, consumers noticed it was different.
-The Aztec’s and Olmecs first used pulque in religious rituals but noticed that they had difficulty remaining clothed.
+The Aztec’s and Olmecs first used pulque in religious rituals but noticed that they had difficulty keeping their clothes on.
+This effect was especially common in women.
 Bright jewelry was used to cover strategic areas of the body as it appeared that only clothing was affected.
 The Spaniards introduced distillation to the native populations greatly enhancing its effects.
-But the introduction of Jello shots supercharged the effect especially for women.
+But the introduction of Jello shots in the ’80’s seems to have supercharged the effect.
 Now we appear to know why.

 Unfastenol Dissolves Clothing Fasteners